oasisprotocol/docs-gitbook/pre-mainnet/dry-run-overview.md

 Please check the following are working correctly:

-* Set up your node on the network by following the instructions in [the Oasis Network documentation](https://docs.oasis.dev/general/run-a-node/set-up-your-node/running-a-node).
+* Set up your node on the network by following the instructions in [the Set Up Your Node documentation](https://docs.oasis.dev/general/run-a-node/set-up-your-node/running-a-node).
 * Use the 100 unstaked, unbonded tokens in your general balance if you have an allocation.
   * Stake a couple of tokens to your own node with the **escrow** transaction as described [here](https://docs.oasis.dev/general/run-a-node/set-up-your-node/stake-management#escrowing-tokens).
   * Delegate a couple of tokens to another node with the **escrow** transaction as described [here](https://docs.oasis.dev/general/run-a-node/set-up-your-node/stake-management#escrowing-tokens).
   * Send a couple of tokens to another user with the **transfer** transaction as described [here](https://docs.oasis.dev/general/run-a-node/set-up-your-node/stake-management#transferring-tokens).
-* Make adjustments to your commission schedule by following the instructions [here](https://docs.oasis.dev/oasis-core/high-level-components/index/services/staking#amend-commission-schedule).
+* Make adjustments to your commission schedule by following the instructions [here](https://docs.oasis.dev/general/run-a-node/set-up-your-node/stake-management#amending-a-commission-schedule).

 ## Dry Run Support

 The Oasis team will be offering live video support during the Dry Run.
 Video call link and calendar details will be shared with node operators via email and Slack.

 For any additional support, please reach out via the [**\#nodeoperators** Oasis Community Slack channel](../community-resources/connect-with-us.md) with your questions, comments, and feedback related to the Dry Run.